 Words in a Row: Web site design and search engine optimization.
 Remember what it's like to work with a craftsperson who bends over backwards to make sure you're happy and never nickel-and-dimes you?
 No?
 Meet Jere Matlock and that's what you'll rediscover.

-Elwell Design: Graphic design for business communication by talented (and spirited!)
+Elwell Design: Graphic design / creative marketing for business communication by the talented (and spirited!)
 Sharon Elwell.